Wheel-y mysterious: Hamster DNA find baffles German police

-BERLIN (AP) — German police said Wednesday they are losing hope of finding out who left on a train a box of vials with hamster DNA, which caused alarm in the southwestern town of Heidelberg last week.
+BERLIN — German police said Wednesday they are losing hope of finding out who left on a train a box of vials with hamster DNA, which caused alarm in the southwestern town of Heidelberg last week.

 Federal police sent a bomb squad to investigate after a train driver found the styrofoam box with three vials of liquid on a local train Friday.
 Forensic specialists later determined that the liquid contained genetic material from rodents.